 The Village has a land area of 0.78 km² (0.3 sq mi) and a population density of 297.9 inhabitants per square kilometer.

 [+ Wikipedia reference ]

-Hughenden is a village in central Alberta, Canada.
+Hughenden is a Village in East Central Alberta, Canada.
 It is located 49 km south of Wainwright, in the Municipal District of Provost, along Highway 13.

 [+ Google Map ]

 Our Village Council consists of Mayor Douglas Chambers, Deputy Mayor Jeanette (Jet) Ruud and Councillor Edward Reynen.
 Richard Lavoie is the Village’s Chief Administrative Officer.
 Paul Dyck is our Water and Wastewater Utilities Operator.
 Brent Lumayko is our Public Works Foreman and Mark Wight is our Water Treatment Plant Level 2 Operator/Supervisor.
 The Village Office is open from 9 a.m. until 5 p.m.
 Tuesday to Friday.